mboynes/super-cpt/readme.txt

 = 0.2 =

 * Removed glyphicons in favor of the open-source Font Awesome
-* Fixed bug where CSS/JS doesn't load if plugin is in mu-plugins
+* Fixed bug where CSS/JS doesn't load if plugin is in mu-plugins (props to Aaron Holbrook)
 * Added magic methods for accessing and setting taxonomy and post type attributes after declaration
+* Added "media" field type

 = 0.1 =
 Beta Release.
 Everything is new!